JohnPayment/KafkaAlpha/README.md

 TO DO LIST
 ==========

-Tier 1
+DO THIS STUFF NEXT:
- - Get Resource URLS from Evil-Sasha
+ - do styling for existing elements

-Tier 2
+ - Set up Minimap (image-based)
- - Set up progress saving and redirection
+ - Set up health bar

 Tier 3
  - Get inventory working